mpaulgreen/redhat_aI_blog/README.md

 - Accelerate AI development with user-friendly tools that don't require deep ML knowledge
 - Deploy models in a secure, enterprise-ready environment
 - Iterate quickly based on real-world testing and feedback

+### Important Considerations for QLoRA Training using InstructLab
+**QLoRA training works well when**
+1. You're teaching the model domain-specific knowledge and tone, not fundamentally changing its capabilities
+2. The base model already has strong conversational abilities
+3. You have limited compute resources (single GPU setup)
+4. The adaptation is relatively narrow in scope
+5. You can achieve good results by updating just 0.1-1% of the model's parameters

 ## Next Steps